 Vibe: Sophisticated cozy

 Designed by Frank Lloyd Wright pupil, architect Robert C. Douglas in 1977, the recently renovated Klaus Haus plays with shape and embraces a one-with-nature philosophy.
 Although relatively small, the house—captured with admittedly uninspiriing photography—features a few interesting architectural moments like a large lofted bedroom, spiral staircase, and built-in couch.
 The mid-century inspired interior and small deck are cozily furnished for all your wine-sipping or fireside-lounging needs.
 Get some fresh air and take in the river views along the Sandy River or hike, bike, and climb in the surrounding Mt.
 Hood area.

 Vibe: Handcrafted habitat

-Sycamore Lodge serves up a traditional ski lodge feel with its very wooden interior and mountain-sport decor.
+Sycamore Lodge serves up a traditional ski chalet feel with its very wooden interior and mountain-sport decor.
 Numerous relaxing options are available here, from the large central fireplace downstairs, the lofted wood stove lounge area, to the outdoor hot tub and patio.
 Ski or snowboard at nearby mountains or spend a day at Mt.
 Hood Adventure Park for some adrenaline.
 Though the intensely edited photography may be a bit of a turn off, this proper log cabin is impressive.
 What kind of mountain cabin list would this be if we didn’t include a lodge like this?